rojosewe/GoogleInterview/Tips.md

 		* HashSet If you need no arbitrary access and no iteration.
 		* LinkedHashSet allows you to access the values in order.
 		* TreeSet If you need no maintain the items ordered.
 * Testing for nulls, negative numbers, empty lists/arrays, out of rangers.
+* If you know the size of something, you can store it in an array.
+* If you know the range maybe you can store it into a long/int.
+* If you want to compare characters, it might help to know if they're ASCII or another encoding.
+* When calculating probabilities is important to check the probabilities of all the possible events.

 ## Binary Trees